But What About the Pain?

 Forgiveness is made all the harder because Christianity and Judaism do not recognize reincarnation so there is no concept of karma which is the debt an individual pays at the level of their soul.
 If it seems like people are getting away with blue murder and they die in their warm beds never having been convicted and punished by the law, then their soul will pay in the next life.
 The debt is like for like.
 For example, a child abuser in this life may return in the next life as a child abuse victim.

 The lack of awareness of the cycles of karma explains why society as a whole seems to increase karmic debt rather than decrease it and history repeats itself as generations of families and other relationships repeat negative patterns.
 People are not aware of the cause and effect trap they have unleashed on themselves.
-So lives can be spent repeating themselves and these poor souls are stuck in spiritual ruts.
+So lives can be spent repeating same mistakes and misunderstandings and these poor souls get stuck in a spiritual rut.

 So what is the practical and realistic way to forgive and release the attachment to the pain?